clemsonacm/presentations/sources/projects/projects.md

 ## Happy Thoughts

 - Think about what you're doing before you code
+   - Make sure you understand the spec first
 - Try using paper or a whiteboard to plan
 - Give yourself enough time to do the project!
    - Do a little bit of work, regularly

 ## Consider Version Control